 According to some estimates, global consumer retail spend via chatbots is projected to hit $142 billion by 2024.
 This demand is being fueled by shoppers' expectation of 24/7 availability of customer service and sales reps.
 Thus, merchants must respond in kind by adopting chatbots and virtual assistants to field questions and customer intent.
-Wix Chat, found on the Wix App Market, is just one tools merchants can turn to to meet consumer need.
+Wix Chat, found on the Wix App Market, is just one tool merchants can turn to to meet consumer needs.

 06. VR & AR